emmaneugene/emmaneugene.github.io/content/now.md

 - \- Setting up a homelab and private network with [Tailscale](https://tailscale.com).

-- \- Experimented with self-hosted AI projects on Apple Silicon.
+- \- Experimenting with self-hosted AI projects on Apple Silicon.

 - \- Setting up a writing system for a dev blog.